AutomateX vs Locus Robotics

 - Real-time analytics — Provides operational insights and performance metrics

-- Strong orchestration capabilities
+- Strong multi-robot coordination capabilities

 - Improves warehouse picking productivity significantly